Attending to Children’s Attention Issues

 For a frightened child, physical play will escalate into aggression

-Once you begin this kind of physical play, a child will set up more and more times, both in the play, and on other occasions, when he openly and obviously crosses the line into behavior that must be limited.
+Once you begin this kind of physical play, a child will set up more and more times, both in the play, and on other occasions, when they openly and obviously cross the line into behavior that must be limited.
 Frequently, after some minutes of successful, flexible playtime, your child will begin to tighten.
-His face will lose its flexibility, and you’ll see the buried emotion bubble to the surface.
-You’ve created the safety for him to show you his troubles.
+Thier face will lose its flexibility, and you’ll see the buried emotion bubble to the surface.
+You’ve created the safety for them to show you their troubles.
 Some children escalate the fear-based behavior gradually, and others laugh and play hard, then lash out suddenly, trying to hurt you, or breaking something deliberately.
 The fear grabs their minds and they go flamingly off track.
-That's your signal to move in close and start the more challenging part of the healing process, Staylistening.
+That’s your signal to move in close and start the more challenging part of the healing process, Staylistening.

 Move in and bring a physical limit

 Stop your child’s off-track behavior.
 Don’t rely on words!
 Don’t give a verbal order.
-Your child can’t process anything you say while in the grip of the fear that governs his mind at this moment.
-He is wild with emotion.
-Move in and stop him, physically, without any tone of punishment or blame.
+Your child can’t process anything you say while in the grip of the fear that governs their mind at this moment.
+They are wild with emotion.
+Move in and stop them, physically, without any tone of punishment or blame.
 “I can’t let you hurt me.”
 Or “I can’t let you do that,” is a good thing to say, but 90% of your communication to your child is through the physical barrier you set with your body.

 If you’re able to move in close and stay there, a child will immediately go into the release of fear.
 Deep fear releases when a child is able to struggle, cry, sweat, rage, tremble in upset, and feel utterly panicked or outraged.